 Illicit fentanyl is a significant contributor to the current opioid epidemic in the U.S. Because the drug is potent and relatively cheap, drug dealers use it to lace other drugs such as meth, cocaine, and counterfeit prescription pills.

 According to the CDC, as a synthetic opioid, fentanyl is 50 times more potent than heroin and 100 times stronger than morphine.
-When it is added to other drugs, the risk of overdose and death increases significantly.
+When used with other drugs, the risk of overdose and death increases significantly.

 The drug is odorless and colorless, so the only way to detect its presence is with a fentanyl test strip.
 Because of this, many people who use street drugs unknowingly ingest fentanyl and suffer a fatal overdose.

-Recreational use of cocaine, meth, or MDMA increases the risk of being unknowingly exposed to this deadly substance.
+Recreational use of cocaine, meth, or MDMA increases the risk of unknowingly ingesting this deadly substance.
 Anyone using street drugs should learn about the dangers of fentanyl and get into a treatment program right away.
 It’s also a good idea to know what to expect during fentanyl withdrawal and detox.

 Long-Term Effects of Fentanyl Misuse

-As a recreational drug, fentanyl is used for its immediate euphoric effects.
+As a recreational drug, fentanyl produces immediate euphoric effects.
 But, along with these desired effects, a person will consequently suffer unwanted and potentially dangerous side effects, such as:

 Short-term side effects of fentanyl: